alex-gamero/100-days-of-code/r2-log.md

 ### R2D20
 Today I had to work, but in the morning I had time to finish the first part of a BI group project.

+### R2D21
+Today I had classes, an easy lab, and a class that discussed testing cases in the industry, which was quite interesting.